Sign Up As A Member

 How the French Open is Funded

-The French Tennis Federation owns and operates the French Open, one of the most significant and prestigious sporting events worldwide, which drew 613,586 spectators last year.
+The French Tennis Federation owns and operates the French Open, one of the most significant and prestigious sporting events worldwide.
+Last year, the event drew 675,080 spectators.

 Like virtually all professional tennis tournaments, the French Open generates most of the event’s revenue from sponsorships, broadcasting rights, ticket sales, concessions, and merchandise.